-As a result of the changes, a new Employment Standards Poster has been issued.
-You are still required by law to provide a copy of the poster to all employees (either physical or digital), and post a physical copy in a highly visible space in your business, such as the employee break room.
+As of April 3, 2019, and the passage of Bill 66, you are only required by law to provide a copy of the poster to all employees (either physical or digital).
+You no longer must post a physical copy in a highly visible space in your business, such as the employee break room.
 The poster can be found here.

 Ontario’s minimum wage will be held at $14/hour until October 1, 2020 where it will be re-indexed to inflation.

 Personal Leave Days